hrithiqball/hrithiqball/README.md

 ## Hey!
-I'm Harith, a full time software engineer and a part time student in Computer Science(CS230).
-Graduated from CS110
+I'm Harith, a full time software engineer

 - 🏢 Developing web, mobile apps and managing microservices at **Recogine Technology Sdn.
 Bhd** focusing on highway and railway applications.
 - 🌱 Interested in DevOps and automation.
 Exploring **Docker, Google Cloud and Github Actions**.
 Soon to explore: **Kubernetes, NOSQL database**